torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	own relative priorities, but the cgroup itself will be treated as very low priority relative to its peers.

+	This file affects only processes under the fair-class scheduler.

 Memory
 ------